Front matter · Methodology

 About the Index

 The PBC Index is an open index of companies whose governance is built to keep them accountable to a mission, not just to short-term shareholders.
-It was inspired by Eric Ries's book Incorruptible.
+This project was inspired by Eric Ries's book Incorruptible.
+To learn more about mission-locked companies, you can watch his interview on Lenny's Podcast.

 What qualifies for inclusion